-We are pleased to invite you to attend Aecon's Annual Meeting of Shareholders on Tuesday, June 8, 2021, at 9:00 a.m.
+We are pleased to invite you to attend Aecon's Annual Meeting of Shareholders on Tuesday, June 7, 2022, at 9:00 a.m.
 (EDT).
-Due to the ongoing COVID-19 pandemic, this year's Meeting will once again be conducted through a live audio webcast.
+Due to the ongoing COVID-19 pandemic and evolving public health measures, this year's Meeting will once again be conducted through a live audio webcast.
 Board members and executive officers will be available to answer your questions.